c. 1834 C.F. Martin

 Performance Video

-Soon after his arrival, Martin opened a music shop on the Lower West Side of Manhattan, and in the following year, began crafting his first American-made guitars.
-The 1834 guitar in the Austin-Marie Collection is one of the earliest known examples of his work.
+Upon arriving in early November, Martin opened a music shop on the Lower West Side of Manhattan and soon after began crafting his first American-made guitars.
+The 1834 guitar in the Austin-Marie Collection is one of the earliest known examples of his work and one of only a few that have survived from Martin’s first confirmed year of guitar making.

 Martin’s business was initially a full-line music store, which may explain the relatively small output of guitars during his New York period.
 Although C. F. Martin & Co. kept the “New York” stamp on their guitars until 1898 due to distribution agreements, the move from New York to Pennsylvania took place much earlier in 1838.

 Martin began by handcrafting guitars similar in design to that of his mentor or influencer, Johann Stauffer of Vienna.
 The label on the 1834 in this collection reads, “C. FREDERICK MARTIN, from Vienna, Pupil of the celebrated STAUFFER, GUITAR & VIOLIN MANUFACTURER” (note that Martin had now anglicized his middle name).
-While there is strong evidence to suggest that Martin may have indeed apprenticed under Stauffer in Vienna, this has yet to be definitively confirmed.
+While it has been established that Stauffer and Martin knew each other, there is also strong evidence to suggest that Martin may have indeed apprenticed under Stauffer in Vienna.
+However, this has yet to be definitively confirmed.

 Marked similarities between the instruments of the older and younger maker include the scroll-shaped headstock with inline tuners encased with an engraved metal plate, the adjustable neck with floating fingerboard, and the bridge with downward pointing mustachios – all typical design elements of many Viennese guitars.
 There are some important differences, however, worth noting.